 Every project manager has a story to share about that project that just wouldn't quit, or the sponsor that wanted the moon delivered next week.
 In this blog, I hope to share ideas on setting realistic and achievable goals for the projects we manage.
 Of course, if there is something else that catches my mind, I will just have to share it, too...

 Acceptance of risk involves recognition that the risk is a factor, and that the project team is not actively changing its approach to the project to respond to it.
-Acceptance is not the same as ignoring the risk, however; contingency plans should be put in place to be able to respond to the risk should it in fact occur. ...
+Acceptance is not the same as ignoring the risk, however.
+Contingency plans should be put in place to be able to respond to the risk should it occur.

-An Action Item is work that is a follow-on activity, usually to a meeting.
+An action Item is work that is a follow-on activity, usually to a meeting.
 It is often an action arising out of the conversation, but not core to accomplishing meeting objectives.
-So we formally schedule an action item to ensure the necessary activity is noted and assigned, but scheduled to be completed later so as not to derail the meeting.
+A project manager will formally schedule an action item to ensure the necessary activity is noted and assigned, but scheduled to be completed later so as not to derail the meeting.